transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 <strong>Trace Mayer:</strong>  You’re -- you're a victim of identity theft and for whatever reason law enforcement.
-Like, you know, you're completely innocent victim of identity theft but bam, like the law enforcement is able to convince a grand jury and it's not like innocent people have never been targeted before, right.
+Like, you know, you're completely innocent victim of identity theft but bam!
+Like, the law enforcement is able to convince a grand jury and it's not like innocent people have never been targeted before, right.

 </p><p>